viper-adnan/Warez/Telegram.md

 - [@Miss Rose](https://anonym.to/?https://missrose.org/guide/getting-started/adding-rose/) - Manage your group easily with the Rose bot.
 - [@Protectron](https://anonym.to/?https://www.protectronbot.com/) - Telegram anti-spam and group management bot.
 - [@Shieldy](https://anonym.to/?https://t.me/shieldy_bot) - A zero-config Telegram bot that fights spam in chats.
+- [@vardast_bot](https://anonym.to/?https://t.me/vardast_bot) - A zero-config Telegram bot that fights spam in chats.
+- [@assistChannel_bot](https://anonym.to/?https://t.me/assistChannel_bot) - A zero-config Telegram bot that fights spam in chats.

 **[`^        back to top        ^`](#)**

 ### Telegram Bridges